alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 ## Getting a list of pages to monitor

 There are various possible sources of lists of pages to monitor.

+### CDN logs

+We have access to the logs from our CDN. &nbsp;These contain the following information for each page viewed on the site:

+- IP address
+- Timestamp
+- HTTP method
+- Full path (including query parameters)
+- HTTP response status

+We could process these (perhaps daily) to get a count of the number of times each path was accessed, and returned a 2xx status code. &nbsp;The transitiion-stats repo performs similar analysis for the logs for sites which have been transitioned to GOV.UK.

+**Problems:**

+- No information on which app owns a path

+**Note** :&nbsp;Some other summary information from this might be of interest to analysts (eg, counts of the number of accesses of particular asset URLs), so we should consider whether there's any easy way to expose such data for other uses.

 ### GA